 Are you allowed entry?

-Make sure the country you want to visit is allowing visitors and more specifically, allowing visitors from your country.
-Greece is allowing visitors starting July 1*.
-I booked my tickets for August to give a little wiggle room in case that changes.
+Make sure the country you want to visit allows visitors and more specifically, allows visitors from your country.

 I know many people have disagreements on the effectiveness of masks.
 If you choose to visit a country with mask requirements you need to be prepared to follow their rules out of respect for that country…whatever your personal views may be.